ONCE YOU FORM A HABIT IT BECOMES AUTOMATIC

 Who does that?

-Lots of people do and it’s not really a backwards way of planning it’s a life choice they made.
+Lots of people do and it’s not really a backward way of planning it’s a life choice they made.

 This means there is hope and that the millennial generation wants to learn about building a portfolio rather than learning everything they need to about paying off debt.